AndreeaPocol/mininet-sdn-controllers-perf/README.md

 It analyzes the number and types of packets produced in the network as managed by the default, OVS and POX controllers.

 The workload generator used is the Mininet Flow Generator <sup>[1](#mininet-flow-generator)</sup>.
-This generates realistic flows whcih exercise the controllers.
+This generates realistic flows which exercise the controllers.
 Packets are measured using `tshark` and examined using Python's `scapy` library.

 We apply the Multiple Interleaved Trials (MIT) methodology to obtain fair and repeatable comparisons in a virtualized environment.